NickAkincilar/Snowflake-Dynamic-Tables-vs-Databrick-DLTs/README.md

 # Snowflake-Dynamic-Tables-vs-Databrick-DLTs
 Comparative Analysis: Snowflake Dynamic Tables (DT) vs. Databricks Declarative Pipelines (Delta Live Tables, DLTs)

 The goal of this test was to execute identical data pipelines without platform-specific "tuning" that could bias the results.
 This benchmark utilizes the standard TPCH-SF10 dataset (with a 600M row lineitem table) to ensure the test is repeatable and transparent.
+I used the exact same set of tables with identical rows, with identical CDC changes & code for each platform to make things aples-to-apples with no code enhancements or changes to alter results.

+Databricks objects were built as part of a DLT Pipeline which was configured to run a Job that used Table triggers.
+Each refresh was incremental.

 # Test Methodology & Pipeline Design